LibreRambox/LibreRambox/CONTRIBUTING.md

 #### What is a Pull Request?

-A pull request (PR) is a method of submitting proposed changes to the rambox repo (or any repo, for that matter).
+A pull request (PR) is a method of submitting proposed changes to the LibreRambox repo (or any repo, for that matter).
-You will make changes to copies of thefiles which make up rambox in a personal fork, then apply to have them accepted by rambox proper.
+You will make changes to copies of thefiles which make up LibreRambox in a personal fork, then apply to have them accepted by LibreRambox proper.

 #### Important: ALWAYS EDIT ON A BRANCH